 d AT&M Environmental Engineering Technology Co., Ltd., Beijing, 100081, P.R.
 China

 Abstract

-Inadequate water management restricts the reliability and lifetime of proton exchange membrane fuel cells (PEMFC).
-Thus, it is necessary to identify the internal water state of the PEMFC accurately and quickly, and control it within a reasonable range.
-The online indirect method is a promising technology to be used for observation and the internal state of the PEMFC can be estimated onlineby simplifying the mechanism model.
-However, the existing simplified mechanism models do not distinguish the flow channel, the gas diffusion layer, and the catalytic layer.
-Meanwhile, the water content in the ionomer, the saturation of liquid water, and the pressure of water vapor are rarely considered in the proton exchange membrane (PEM) models.
-In addition, affected by factors such as the inaccuracy of the simplified mechanism model and actual system interference, the fuel cell water state estimation error is large.
-Thus, in this work, a simplified mechanism model of PEM containing water content in ionomer, liquid water, and water vapor is established.
+Inadequate water management undermines the reliability and durability of proton exchange membrane fuel cells (PEMFCs).
+Accurate real-time monitoring and control of internal water states are imperative but hindered by oversimplified mechanism models.
+Existing models neglect critical factors like water distribution across flow channels, gas diffusion layers, and catalyst layers, as well as ionomer hydration, liquid saturation, and vapor pressure within the membrane.
+Coupled with model inaccuracies and system disturbances, substantial errors in water state estimation persist, necessitating improved modeling approaches.Thus, in this work, a simplified mechanism model of PEM containing water content in ionomer, liquid water, and water vapor is established.
 Then, the influence of measurement noise and process noise set values on the performance of the observer is analyzed.
 The observer can exhibit the best performance when the noise variance is set as 10-4 and the process noise is set as 10-8 to match the actual noise variance.
 Finally, an internal state observer based on the model and the particle filter algorithm is developed.
-Based on the simulation, the internal water state trend of the PEMFC is analyzed, and the performance of the state observer based on voltage, high frequency resistance, and sensor fusion is compared.
+Based on the simulation, the internal water state trend of the PEMFC is analyzed, and the performance of the state observer based on voltage, high frequency resistance, and sensor fusion, a method that synergistically combines the information acquired from a multitude of sensors, integrating these heterogeneous data sources thereby yielding a more complex and accurate representation of the underlying phenomena, is compared.
 The results show that the observer based on sensor fusion is good at observing the water state.

 Keywords: Proton exchange membrane fuel cells; Water state; Sensor fusion observer; Particle filter